mirandrom/mcgill-nlp.github.io/README.md

 ## Quickstart

+> [!IMPORTANT] You should probably read this section

 For certain contributions, it is possible to fill GitHub forms and everything will be automated without requiring to fork or modify the codebase.
 This currently works for:
 * Adding or updating the profile of a lab member
 * Adding a paper written by a lab member